 On May 18, 2011, former Prime Minister Stephen Harper appointed Ed to his cabinet to serve as Minister of International Trade.
-He assumed responsibility for development of the Government of Canada’s Global Markets Action Plan, which is creating a more competitive Canadian economy by deepening Canada’s trade and investment ties in large, dynamic and fast-growing economies around the world.
-His recent accomplishments include free trade agreements with the European Union, South Korea, Ukraine and the recently-concluded Trans Pacific Partnership (TPP).
-He also oversaw negotiations on modernizing free trade agreements with Israel and Chile and commenced free trade negotiations with countries such as India and Japan.
-In fall of 2015, Minister Fast became Canada’s longest serving Trade Minister.
+He assumed responsibility for development of the Government of Canada’s Global Markets Action Plan, which created a more competitive Canadian economy by deepening Canada’s trade and investment ties in dynamic and fast-growing economies around the world.
+His accomplishments include free trade agreements with the European Union, South Korea, Ukraine and negotiations on the recently-concluded Comprehensive Progressive Trans Pacific Partnership (CPTPP).
+He also oversaw negotiations on modernizing free trade agreements with Israel and Chile.
+In the fall of 2015, Ed became Canada’s longest serving Trade Minister.

-Minister Fast’s Private Member’s Bill C-277 to amend the Criminal Code to increase the maximum sentence for luring children over the Internet for sexual purposes from 5 to 10 years in prison received Royal Assent in 2007 and became the law of Canada.
+Ed’s Private Member’s Bill C-277 to amend the Criminal Code to increase from 5 to 10 years in prison the maximum sentence for luring children over the Internet for sexual purposes received Royal Assent in 2007 and became the law of Canada.

-In 2011, he was appointed Queen’s Counsel for British Columbia, and more recently was awarded the Queen’s Diamond Jubilee Medal for service to his community and country.
+In 2011, he was appointed Queen’s Counsel for British Columbia, and has received the Queen’s Diamond Jubilee Medal for service to his community and country.

-Mr. Fast and his wife, Annette, have lived in Abbotsford, British Columbia, for over 34 years.
-They have four daughters, two sons-in-law and six grandchildren.
+Ed and his wife Annette have lived in Abbotsford BC for over 38 years.
+They have four daughters, their spouses, and nine grandchildren.